Magic: The Gathering finance: Reserved list

 The reserved list is a finite list of cards that Wizards of the Coast has promised never to reprint again specifically to retain their value on the secondary market due to customer complaints.
 Two exceptions were made with revisions to the list in 2002 and 2010.
 The list includes cards from the earliest Magic expansions.
 Because a promise has been made to never reprint these cards, their value is expected to rise over time and have frequently been the target of speculators.
+In 2022, they reprinted cards from the reserved list using a different back, raising investor concerns about Hasbro's management of the brand.

 Premium cards

 Premium cards, also known as foils, are often a target of investment due to their increased rarity, especially those from earlier expansions.
 This can be exacerbated if the premium card is also on the reserved list.

 Counterfeits

 Another issue that has been a frequent topic in the uncertainty of MtG finance are counterfeits.
 As individual card prices rise, Wizards of the Coast's promise not to reprint cards from the reserved list, and cards not being reprinted to demand, counterfeiters have filled this demand and are getting better with each passing year.
 In 2015, Wizards of the Coast implemented more anti-counterfeit measures by introducing a holographic foil onto cards with specific rarities, in addition to creating a proprietary font.